kylebaron/klava/README.md

 library(optimhelp)
 ```

-    .
-    .
-Attaching package: 'optimhelp'

-    .
-The following object is masked from 'package:base':
-    .
-    .     transform

 So far, this is a parameter management system.
 I can name and set initial values for parameters in a model.
 In this example, I can also specify a transformation for that parameter: the value is transformed to a different scale for estimation and it can be transformed back when either getting a prediction or after the optimization is finished.

 In this example, both `CL` and `VC` are estimated as log-transformed values.